KalaiselviSubbaiah/CompareCIDRSets/README.md

 [ 000 000 000 ] <br/>
 [ 000 000 000 ] <br/>
 [ 000 000 000 ] <br/>
+6)Test data is available as text file in following path src/main/resources/

 //Forking to Local Repository and Execution: <br/>